davestewart/nuxt-content-assets/README.md

 If you edit an image, video, embed or iframe source, the content will update immediately, which is useful if you're looking to get that design just right!

 > [!NOTE]
-> Live reload does not currently work with Nuxt Image (see Issue #77) so you might consider disabling Nuxt Image in development.
+> Live reload does not currently work with Nuxt Image (see Issue #77).
+>
+> If you need to iterate on image design, consider disabling Nuxt Image in development.

 ### Image sizing